hannotify/will-git-be-around-forever-a-list-of-possible-successors/README.md

 # README #

-The slide deck for my conference talk "Entering the Fourth Dimension of OCR with Tesseract".
+The slide deck for my conference talk "Will Git Be Around Forever?
+A List of Possible Successors".

 As presented at:

 * Voxxed Days Athens 2019
 * Luxoft Tech Talk (podcast)
+* UtrechtJUG 2021
+* JCON 2021